johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ![Chrome app flow diagram.
 Arduino serial to chrome app to websocket server to browser](./images/chromeapp.jpg)

-The Chrome app environment is impressive *(even though it's currently being restricted to just ChromeOS the next few months)*, it provides Javascript APIs for the Chrome browser to read Serial and create a websocket server.
+The Chrome app environment is impressive *(even though it's currently being pulled out of the browser over the next few months)*, it provides Javascript APIs for the Chrome browser to read Serial and create a websocket server.

+The Chrome app allow a user to select the serial port to connect on, once connected it proxies the serial data to a websocket server.
+A webapp, a Python script or whatever can speak websockets can connect to localhost and then read and write to the Arduino.

 ### Webapp